FilecoinFoundationWeb/FF-Site/cms/davos-agenda/cnbc-catalyst-worldquant-jan-16-11am.md

   of AI?
 Leading industry figures discuss the breakthrough opportunities in their sectors – as well as the role of human talent in effectively leveraging these new technologies.
-f_speakers: Igor Tulchinsky, Founder, Chairman and CEO, WorldQuant
+f_speakers: Igor Tulchinsky, Founder, Chairman and CEO, WorldQuant; Hossein Rahnama, Professor, MIT Media Lab and Toronto Metropolitan University, Founder and CEO, Flybits Inc.; Tejpreet S. Chopra, President & CEO, BLP Group
-f_moderator-name: David Fergusson, NBCU Catalyst Moderator
+f_moderator-name: David Fergusson, CNBC Catalyst Moderator
+f_tag-1: CNBC Catalyst, the commercial arm of CNBC, in partnership with WorldQuant.
 tags: davos-agenda
 layout: "[davos-agenda].html"
 date: 2024-01-02T12:48:54.686Z